carpescientiam/CAES-optimization/README.rst

 Models for compressed air energy storage (CAES)
 ===============================================

-Install a Python distribution
+1.Installation
 -----------------------------

+- Get a Python distribution.
 See `here <http://www.anaconda.org>`_ for the latest Anaconda version and chose one for Python 3.x (64 or 32 bit).
 Run the installer afterwards.

-Clone the repository
+- Clone the repository
 --------------------

 Download and install a `git client <https://git-scm.com/>`_ and clone this